 history of colours

-Going through the extensive history of Emakina's colours would be useless, but Brice would be delighted to enlighten you about this if you really cannot live without it...
-Just know that he has a lot of important stuff to do - this is a fun business, but it is still business, so please do not waste anyone's precious time!
+Going through the extensive history of Emakina's colours would be useless, but Brice would be delighted to tell you all about them if you really want to know how they came about...
+Just know that he has a lot of important stuff to do - this is a fun business, but it is still business, so please don’t waste anyone's precious time!

-Anyway, here are a few basic rules about colours we would like you to follow - which is a polite way of telling you to just do so, all right?!
-Ok, just don't mess with this, young Padawan, these guidelines are kind of compulsory...
+Anyway, here are a few basic rules we would like you to follow - which is a polite way of telling you to just do as explained below, all right?!

 our colour scheme